A review of Shout! Factory’s “Princess Mononoke” booklet

 Professionalism and production quality

-This is a high quality saddle stitch bound booklet.
-The images have perfect resolution and the text is readable, the layout is clean, and there are no obvious spelling or grammar errors.
+This is a high quality saddle-stitch bound booklet.
+The images have perfect resolution, the text is readable, the layout is clean, and there are no obvious spelling or grammar errors.
 This booklet could be re-read over and over without affecting the binding.

 Text-to-image ratio